Voices from the hijacked Spring

 Written and Directed by Sulayman Al Bassam

-First presented as a staged reading at Sciences Po, Paris on 26 June 2012 as part of the International Symposium The Arab World in the Age of Revolution: State of Play, with Lebanese underground music icon, Yasmine Hamdan, Jack Ellis, Raymond Hosni and Hala Omran.
+-a staged reading at Sciences Po, Paris on 26 June 2012 as part of the International Symposium The Arab World in the Age of Revolution: State of Play, with Lebanese underground music icon Yasmine Hamdan, Jack Ellis, Raymond Hosni and Hala Omran.

-Rather than attempting to offer an overview of the Arab Spring, a medley or compilation of viewpoints and talking heads, this piece tracks the unspoken territories of experience, by delving into the territories of desire, taboo and transgression.
+This piece tracks the unspoken territories of desire, taboo and transgression.
 The monologues chart the perimeters of experience where the characters are at tipping points in their journies, in contradiction with themselves, moments where they are about to become other than what they were.
-The figures presented here are not the makers of history, not the demagogues or the revolutionary idealists, not the tyrants entrenched in bunkers, nor generals jockeying for positions in the aftermath.
-They are, for the most part, rather ordinary people caught short by the charge of history, either as observers, victims of circumstance, small-scale opportunists or desperate outsiders.
+The figures presented here are not the makers of history, not the demagogues or the revolutionary idealists, nor the tyrants entrenched in bunkers, nor generals jockeying for positions in the aftermath.
+They are rather ordinary people caught short by the charge of history, either as observers, victims of circumstance, small-scale opportunists or desperate outsiders.
 They are the collateral characters on the perimeters of experience.

-The characters should not be read as allegorical figures.
+The characters are not allegorical figures.
 They do not represent political forces, national identities, or moral constructs.
 Rather, they are portraits of individuals locked within interior landscapes as complex and disturbed as the exterior political worlds they inhabit.
-Gnawed with irrational desire, haunted by other voices, they occupy an ambiguous moral space and represent nothing other than my own curiosity as a dramatist to investigate character and voice within a contemporary landscape.
+Gnawed with irrational desire, haunted by other voices, they occupy an ambiguous moral space and represent a dramatist’s curiosity to investigate character and voice within a contemporary landscape.